 Burning of trash or debris is not allowed in the city limits.

 The WCA will remove dead trees from WCA common areas only if trees pose a personal safety hazard or are a danger to property.
 If you believe that such a condition exists, please contact the WCA office.
 In cases where it is determined that no threat exists, in keeping with Woodcroft environmental policies, nature will be left to take its course.

 No live trees measuring more than six inches in diameter at a point two feet above the ground may be removed without Architectural Review Board (ARB) approval.
-Approval is not required to remove dead or diseased trees or trees within ten feet of the main dwelling or an accessory building (not measured from a deck or shed).
+Approval is not required to remove dead or diseased trees or trees within twenty feet of the main dwelling or an accessory building (not measured from a deck or shed).
 Please document the condition and location of the affected tree before removing it, either by photographs or arborist certification.